craigvantonder/iot-datalogger/README.md

 [PlatformIO](https://platformio.org/) is a professional collaborative platform for embedded development.
 It could be considered as an alterntive to [Arduino IDE](https://github.com/arduino/arduino-ide) or [Espressif IDF](https://github.com/espressif/esp-idf).
 It is used for the development of the firmware.
 You will find the download links under the resources section of the Visual Studio market place: https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide#id__0

 [Microsoft C++ Tools for VSCode](https://github.com/microsoft/vscode-cpptools) adds language support for C/C++ to VSCodium.
-It is used for the development of the firmware is used for the development of the firmware.
+It is used for the development of the firmware.
 It can be downloaded from the releases page: https://github.com/microsoft/vscode-cpptools/releases/

 [Node.js®](https://nodejs.org/en/) is an open-source, cross-platform JavaScript runtime environment.
 It is used for the development and operation of the server, client and relay software.
 It can be downloaded from the download page: https://nodejs.org/en/download/